YellowTimes.org

-YellowTimes.org was a website that operated for a few years and published daily news and articles, many of which were critical of corporate power, industrial pollution, human rights abuses and war.
+YellowTimes.org was a website that operated between 1993 and 2003.
+It published daily news and articles, many of which were critical of corporate power, industrial pollution and human rights abuses, as well as covering Palestinian resistance to Israeli oppression and war.
 It was edited by Canadian journalist Firas Al-Atraqchi.
-After publishing photographs of the coffins of U.S. soldiers being transported from Afghanistan, the site was shut down by its internet hosting service on March 24, 2003.
+After publishing photographs of the coffins of U.S. soldiers being transported from Afghanistan, the site was shut down by its internet hosting service on March 24, 2003, never to open again.